antimof/UxPlay/README.txt

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

+**-pin \[nnnn\]**: use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a four-digit pin code is displayed on the terminal, and the client screen shows a login prompt for this to be entered.
+When "-pin" is used by itself, a new randon pin code is chosen for each authentication; "-pin nnnn" (e.g., "-pin 3939") will set an unchanging fixed code.
+Persistence of client authentication requires that the public key of the UxPlay server remains the same each time it is started: this is achieved by storing the key in a file (which by default is \$HOME/.uxplay.pem, but which can be changed with the `"-key <filename>"` option) which (if it does not exist) is created the first time the -pin option is used, and is subsequently read each time the server starts.
+So long as this file is not deleted or moved, clients will not have to authenticate again after their first successful authentication. *(Add a "pin" entry in the UxPlay startup file if you wish the UxPlay server to use this protocol).*

 **-vsync \[x\]** (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an optional audio delay in (decimal) milliseconds (*x* = "20.5" means